Wei2624/AI_Learning_Hub/machine-learning/english-version/sv_svm.md

 where i spans all training samples.
 From KKT dual complementarity condition, we have $\alpha_i > 0$ only when the functional margin is 1 where $g_i(w) = 0$.

 We can visualize this in the picture below.
-The three points on the dash line are the ones with the smallest geometric margin which is 1.
+The three points on the dash line are the ones with the smallest margin which is 1.
 Thus, those points are the ones with positve $\alpha_i$ and are called **support vector**.

 ![SVM Boundary](https://raw.githubusercontent.com/Wei2624/AI_Learning_Hub/master/machine-learning/images/svm_bound.png)